Grooming the Shih Tzu

 By Cindra Grooming Products — USA-Made Professional Grooming Essentials

 The Shih Tzu — China's ancient "Lion Dog" — carries a luxurious, dense, double coat that grows continuously, much like human hair, and a face framed by long furnishings that need their own dedicated care separate from the body coat.
-Whether you keep your Shih Tzu in a full show coat with the breed's signature topknot or a shorter, easy-care puppy cut, this is a genuinely high-maintenance breed to groom — the coat tangles and mats with even minor neglect.
+Whether you keep your Shih Tzu in a full show coat with the breed's signature topknot or a shorter, easy-care puppy cut haircut, this is a genuinely high-maintenance breed to groom — the coat tangles and mats with even minor neglect, and choosing the right haircut can make that upkeep far more manageable.

 COAT